1282 Utopia: Orbit and classification

 Utopia is a non-family asteroid from the main belt's background population.
 It orbits the Sun in the outer asteroid belt at a distance of 2.7–3.5 AU once every 5 years and 6 months (2,010 days).
 Its orbit has an eccentricity of 0.12 and an inclination of 18° with respect to the ecliptic.

 The asteroid was first identified as at Simeiz Observatory in February 1930.
 The body's observation arc begins at the Johannesburg Observatory in September 1933, about three weeks after its official discovery observation.

 Physical characteristics

-Utopia has been characterized as a dark an primitive P-type asteroid by the Wide-field Infrared Survey Explorer.
+Utopia has been characterized as a dark and primitive P-type asteroid by the Wide-field Infrared Survey Explorer.
 It is also an assumed carbonaceous C-type asteroid.

 Rotation period and pole

 In November 2000, photometric observations by Brian Warner at the Palmer Divide Observatory (716) in Colorado Springs, Colorado, were used to build a lightcurve for Utopia.
 The asteroid displayed a rotation period of 13.61 hours and a brightness variation of 0.28 magnitude, revised from a previous publication that gave 13.60 hours and an amplitude of 0.29 (U=3/3).
 In September 2005, French amateur astronomers Laurent Bernasconi, Raymond Poncy and Pierre Antonini obtained a lightcurve with a concurring period of 13.623 hours and an amplitude of 0.36 magnitude (U=3).

 In 2011, a modeled lightcurve using data from the Uppsala Asteroid Photometric Catalogue (UAPC) and other sources gave a sidereal period 13.6228 hours, as well as a fragmentary spin axis of (n.a., -39.0°) in ecliptic coordinates (λ, β).